Mark-Kagach/learning_techical_ai_safety/README.md

 I also try to heavily triage what I consider relevant theory and techniques to practice based on my goals.
 (For example, if you want to be an alignment researcher, unlikely you need to know cutting edge computer vision techniques.)

-Some of my previous ML work was: doing CS50ai, Andrew Ng's ML Specialialization, and a personal project of making a paul graham RAG and connecting it to MCP.
+Some of my previous ML work was: doing CS50ai, Andrew Ng's ML Specialialization, and a personal project of making a Paul Graham RAG and connecting it to MCP.